mspeculatrix/zterm/README.md

 If you're using RTN mode, you can send a Null character (to indicate end of transmission) by pressing F4.

+By default, RAW mode is set to convert alpha characters to uppercase.
+You can toggle this off/on with F9.

+To see the codes of the characters entered, you can use F6.

 ### RAW Mode - Function Keys

 ```